 The Philippines is the number one global source for webcam child abuse.
 There are horrific stories of children as young as two years old being forced to perform acts on their friends, siblings and parents.
 These acts are directed and paid for by paedophiles via webcam, in countries all over the world.
 Local law enforcement are working in partnership with a range of organisations to combat this problem and rescue as many children as possible.

-This shelter has been in operation since December 2013 and is now at full capacity, with 21 girls aged 2-13.
-Construction is currently underway to complete 3 extra cottages, the third of which is now only made possible by the incredible generosity of The Toy Trust, who have demonstrated their ongoing commitment to child protection and welfare by supporting the building cost in full for 1 children's refuge cottage.
-Our project goal is to construct 10 cottages in total, which will provide homes for 100 girls.
+This shelter has been in operation since December 2013 and is now at full capacity, with 40 girls aged 2-13.
+BuildAid have built an 3 extra cottages, the third of which was only made possible by the incredible generosity of The Toy Trust, who have demonstrated their ongoing commitment to child protection and welfare by supporting the building cost in full for 1 children's refuge cottage.
+Our project goal is to construct 5 cottages in total, which will provide homes for 50 girls.
 At the shelter, the girls receive education, emotional and psychological support.
 They are monitored 24/7 and there are dedicated social workers available full time.